-- Translating information into languages other than English that meet the LEP safe harbor threshold; - Incorporating Title VI language into our contracts and agreements (See Appendix A for Title VI Contract Language); and - Ensuring any contractors and sub-recipients for the MPO also receive and disseminate Title VI information. - Copies of the Title VI/LEP Plan are provided to each Technical Coordinating Committee member, the Clerk to each member jurisdiction, NCDOT, FHWA, FTA, and any person or agency requesting a copy.
+- Translating information into languages other than English that meet the LEP safe harbor threshold (the CAMPO region does not include any of these populations); - Incorporating Title VI language into our contracts and agreements (See Appendix A for Title VI Contract Language); and - Ensuring any contractors and sub-recipients for the MPO also receive and disseminate Title VI information. - Copies of the Title VI/LEP Plan are provided to each Technical Coordinating Committee member, the Clerk to each member jurisdiction, NCDOT, FHWA, FTA, and any person or agency requesting a copy.